sathishvj/gocb/README.md

 go get github.com/sathishvj/gocb
 ```

-> This will pull down the source and install the gor command in $GOPATH/bin
+> This will pull down the source and install the gocb command in $GOPATH/bin

-## Running gor
+## Running gocb
 Make sure that your PATH contains $GOPATH/bin.
 Then use gocb from any directory.

 ```